 - Good surface properties: Anodising improves the surface properties of the material.
-It increases the part’s resistance to scratch, corrosion, and wear
+It increases the part’s corrosion resistance as well as scratch and wear resistant

 - Better surface absorption for coatings: The layer created has improved absorption, so paint primers and glue adherence on anodised metals are much better and improved than bare metals